The Columns (Columbia, Missouri): Appearances in art and literature

 A mural of James S. Rollins and the Columns is located in the office of the Missouri Governor in the Missouri State Capitol.
 They are also featured in a monumental stained-glass window titled Missouri at Peace located in the Missouri House Chamber.

 A mural by George Caleb Bingham depicting Academic Hall was destroyed when the same burned.
 Academic Hall and the Columns are also featured in murals in the Boone County Courthouse and the Columbia Municipal Court.

-The Columns are the namesake of Penny Garrison's novel In The Shadow of the Columns.
+In John Williams' Stoner from 1965, the columns are described briefly.